-Wudhu (woo-dhoo) is a physical ritual where Muslims immerse themselves in a symbolic purification before prayer and every act of worship.
+Wudu (woo-dhoo) is a physical ritual where Muslims immerse themselves in a symbolic purification before prayer and every act of worship.
 The word itself comes from the Arabic root “wa-da`a” which means to make brighter.
 Wudu is essential to connecting with God and seeing His signs – water from rain, a lake, small streams becoming oceans, or a running tap.

-How to make Wudhu
+How to make wudu ablution

 The ablution consists of an important routine: rinsing the mouth 3 times, the nose, washing the whole face 3 times, each forearm, the top of your head, behind the ears, neck, feet and between each toe.

-Muslims make wudhu up to five times a day, and the amount of water spilled can add up.
+Muslims make wudu up to five times a day, and the amount of water spilled can add up.
 Growing an ‘eco-beard‘ can saves masses of water whereas shaving can use up to 11 gallons of water on average per household.
 Most of this is wasted from keeping the tap running and more energy is eaten up by using hot water instead of cold.

 - Water saving toilets: Install a toilet with an inlet valve that reduces the water volume used to flush clean, saving up to 25%.

 These suggestions can be implemented in our homes and mosques.
-With enough awareness I hope to see a change in our value system so that while others have to perform their wudhu in dust – known as tayammum, we’re not pouring away our blessings with water.
+With enough awareness I hope to see a change in our value system so that while others have to perform their wudu in dust – known as tayammum, we’re not pouring away our blessings with water.